History of Leigh Delamere services

 See also: M4 Service Area Planning

-When Taverna opened Leigh Delamere in 1972 (the contract was dated 14 March), it was praised for its simple but striking building design; the antidote to the crowded and complicated services built so far.
-At 41 acres, when it opened it was considered massive - 10 years ago services had been only eight acres in total size.
+When Taverna opened Leigh Delamere in 1972 (the contract was dated 14 March), it was praised for its simple but striking building design; the antidote to the crowded and complicated service areas built so far.
+At 41 acres, when it opened it was considered massive - 10 years ago service areas had been only eight acres in total size.
 This mainly shows in the large parking areas, and grass banks (most of the woodland hadn't been planted yet).

 The M4 had only been completed a few months before Leigh Delamere opened, which created a 106 mile gap between the existing service areas at Heston and Aust.
 Leigh Delamere offered some welcome relief, but it still left an 82 mile gap to the east.
 A decision on Membury had to wait until Leigh Delamere was confirmed, after which Membury was pushed through and it opened just a few months after Leigh Delamere.

 Taverna were slightly scarred by their poor experience with Washington, but even so they wanted to make Leigh Delamere exciting.
 A last-minute change in company policy caused the opening to be delayed and a second trial of microwave catering to be used.
 It most sold basic meals, but with a limited number of "peripheral items" for more advanced tastes.